TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 # Battery Sentinel - Not Reporting

-Counts the batteries that have stopped reporting or become unavailable, including the device frozen at a healthy-looking value, and lists each with how long it has been quiet.
-It creates a `sensor` whose state is the number of devices that have gone quiet, with the offenders listed in a `devices` attribute.
+Counts the battery-powered devices that have stopped reporting, whatever the cause, and lists each with how long it has been quiet.
+A battery device going quiet is rarely just a dead cell.
+It can be a sensor that dropped off the Zigbee mesh, a failed router or mesh member, a device that hung and froze at its last value, or one that has gone `unavailable` or `unknown`.
+This catches all of them, because it asks a single question, has this device sent anything lately, and every one of those failures answers no. It creates a `sensor` whose state is the number of devices that have gone quiet, with the offenders listed in a `devices` attribute.

 - **Judged by the device, not the battery reading.** The sensor takes the most recent report across all of the device's entities as the heartbeat.
 A live device always has something fresh, link quality, motion, temperature, even when its battery number has not moved in days.
 In a genuinely dead device, everything is stale.
-- **Catches the silent failure.** "Not reporting" does not mean the literal `unavailable` state.
-It means nothing on the device has updated within the lookback window, whatever value it is still showing.
-Asking whether the device recently reported catches both the explicitly-unavailable device and the silently-frozen one in a single test.
+- **Catches the silent failure, whatever its cause.** A dead battery is only one reason a device goes quiet.
+A Zigbee device that dropped off the mesh, a router or mesh member that failed, a sensor that hung and froze at its last value, a device that has gone `unavailable` or `unknown`, all of them stop sending updates, and all of them are caught.
+The blueprint does not look for any one of these by name.
+It asks whether the device reported at all within the lookback window, which is only true when the device is genuinely alive.
+"Not reporting" therefore means more than the literal `unavailable` state: it is the device frozen at a healthy-looking value as much as the one Home Assistant has marked offline, and a percentage check sees neither.
 - **Judged once a day, then held.** The check runs once a day at an hour you choose, not continuously, so a water leak sensor that legitimately reports once a day is not flagged for the hours it is quiet.
 The verdict is latched in the sensor's own attributes and held until the next daily check.
 - **Structured output.** The `devices` list carries the device name, area, last-seen time, a human-readable age, and battery type when available.